neuralmagic/deepsparse/user-guide/README.md

 - Engine is the lowest-level API.
 With Engine, you pass tensors and recieve the raw logits.
 - Pipeline wraps the Engine with pre- and post-processing.
 With Pipeline, you pass raw data and recieve the prediction.
 - Server wraps Pipelines with a REST API using FastAPI.
-With Server, you send raw data to an endpoint over HTTP and recieve the prediction.
+With Server, you send raw data over HTTP and recieve the prediction.

 Let's walk through a simple example of each API to give a sense of usage.
 As an example, we will use